As summarized in Table 1, there are three weight training programs for women.

 An important element of having a functionally strong body is to have a strong core.
 Your core isn’t just your rectus abdominis and lower back; it’s your entire torso, especially all of the deep muscles that attach to your spinal column and pelvis.
 Your core muscles help to:

-Your core is also where you generate power.
+Your core is also where you generate much of your power.
 As such, it acts as your power base, power transfer center, and stabilization facility.
 Having a strong core is therefore of major importance for progress and overall fitness and athleticism.

-Proper core training involves performing a range of major compound and functional exercises designed to strengthen both the deep and superficial core muscles, ideally, both dynamically and isometrically.
-All of the weight training programs for women incorporate effective dynamic core training, while some also include isometric core training.
+Proper core training involves performing a range of major compound and functional exercises designed to strengthen both the deep and superficial muscles of the core, ideally, both dynamically and isometrically.
+All of the weight training programs on this website and in my ebook incorporate effective dynamic core training, while some also include isometric core training.

 Summary of programming rules and objectives